go to main contents

 • Coordination: Maria Dolors Burjalés Martí (mdolors.burjales(ELIMINAR)@urv.cat)

-• Community organization: Baix Camp Workshop.
+• Organisation: Baix Camp Workshop.

 • Summary: The project arose from the 1st Social Projects Market held in Reus and was carried out during the 2015/2016 academic year.
 Its main objective was to study the psychosocial benefits (integration, socialization and self-esteem) that sport has on people with intellectual disabilities and to generate ideas about how to take care of their health.
 To this end, the bibliography was reviewed and semi-structured interviews were held with a group of users of the Baix Camp Workshop.
 One of the main conclusions was that users perceived that sport had physical, psychological and recreational benefits and that the main motivation to practice sport was intrinsic.